VIPriors/vipriors.github.io/challenge.md

 ## Report

 For the submission on CodaLab to qualify for the competition, we require the authors to submit a technical report of at least three pages about the submission.
-The deadline for these reports is September 9th.
+The deadline for these reports is September 11th.
 Authors are to submit their report to ArXiv and submit the link to vipriors-ewi AT tudelft DOT nl.
 Those unable to submit to Arxiv can email their report directly to vipriors-ewi AT tudelft DOT nl.
 After the conference we will publish the links to the technical reports on the workshop website.

+**New since 2023** - please include a bulletpoint list in your challenge report containing: (1) encoder architecture(s) used, (2) data augmentation method(s) used, (3) other methods used.
+This summary will be used to better summarize your method in the workshop report.

 ## Submission